DEFRA/ffc-sfi-payment-responses/README.md

 | Acknowledgement | `*Ack.xml` |
 | Return | `*Return File*.csv` |

-The contents of the file must match the schema for the file type.
+The contents of the file must match the schema below for each file type.

+Once the file is processed it will be moved to the `archive` directory if successful or `quarantine` if not.

+Each acknowledgment or settlement in the file will be published as a message to the Azure Service Bus topic.

-### Acknowledgement
+### Acknowledgement input file

 The file must be a valid XML file.